-Geography Knowledge Organiser: Year 10 Term 1 Session Keywords Sustainable Urban Living in Freiburg Germany Being able to live in cities i Water Conservation Collecting rainwater for gardens and flushing toilets.
+Geography Knowledge Organiser: Year 10 Term 1 Session Keywords Sustainable Urban Living in Freiburg Germany 9 Sustainable urban living: Being able to live in cities in ways that do not pollute the environment and using resources in ways that Water Conservation Collecting rainwater for gardens and flushing toilets.
 Installing water meters and toilets that flush less water.
 Energy Conservation Promoting renewable energy sources.
 Making homes more energy efficient.
-Provide natural cooler areas for people to relax in. ensure future generations Waste Recycling Collection of household waste.
+Provide natural cooler areas for people to relax in.
+Urban sustainability ensure future generations also can use then.
+Waste Recycling Collection of household waste.
 More local recycling facilities.
 Greater awareness of the benefits in recycling.
 Creating Green Space Encourages people to exercise.
 Reduces the risk of flooding from surface runoff.
-II Sustainable urban living in Freiburg Integrated Transport System When different transport methods connect together, making journeys smoother and therefore public transport more appealing.
+10 Sustainable urban living in Freiburg Integrated Transport System When different transport methods connect together, making journeys smoother and therefore public transport more appealing.
 Urban Greening: The process of increasing and preserving open space such as public parks and gardens in urban areas.
 Conservation: The preservation or efficient use of resources Location Freiburg is in west Germany.
 The city has a population of about 220,000.
 In 1970 it set the goal of focusing on social, economic and environmental sustainability.
 Sustainable Transport Strategy in Freiburg: The city has an integrated traffic plan.
 Better integration should result in more demand for public transport and should see people switching from private car use to public modes of transport, which should be more sustainable.
-It may also lead to a fall in congestion due to less road users. • 400 km of cycle paths exist in the city making it safe for people to cycle to work. • There are restrictions for parking cars in the center (spaces cost £20,000). • The tram network covers 30 km, 70% of the population live within 500m of a tram stop.
+It may also lead to a fall in congestion due to less road users.
+400 km of cycle paths exist in the city making it safe for people to cycle to work.
+There are restrictions for parking cars in the center (spaces cost £20,000).
+The tram network covers 30 km, 70% of the population live within 500m of a tram stop.
 Green Spaces: 40% of the city is forested.
 44,000 trees have been planted and only 78 of 240ha have been built on.
 Waste recycling: Freiburg has reduced waste disposal from 140,000 tons to 50,000 tons in 12 years.
 88% of packaging is recycled and 320 community collection points are available.
 Water conservation: strategies include, green roofs and pervious pavements which allow water to soak through, filtering pollutants.
 Energy conservation: There are 400 solar panel installations in the city, reducing reliance on fossil fuels.